SAP-samples/abap-platform-refscen-flight/README.md

 NOTE: The demo packages do not include  <em>service definitions</em> or <em>service bindings</em>.
 They must be created to complete the services (see configuration section).
 Then you can run, for example, the UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.

 ## Configuration
-To fill the demo database tables for the read-only and the unmanaged scenario with sample business data:
+To fill the demo database tables with sample business data:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
 2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).

 #### Read-Only Scenario
 To create the missing development objects (<em>service definition</em> and <em>service binding</em>) for the read-only list reporting app (package `/DMO/FLIGHT_READONLY`):
-##### Service Definititon
+##### Service Definition
 1. Right-click the CDS entity `/DMO/I_CONNECTION_R` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
 Use the name `/DMO/FLIGHT_R`.
 2. Include the CDS views that are relevant for the read-only scenario to be exposed in the service definition (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/fb9cb12aebf94852bac4665c2db2a25a.html) for additional information).
 You can also directly copy the source code from [Service Definition Read-Only /DMO/FLIGHT_R](service_definition_readonly)
 3. Activate the service definition.